 Just a quick heads up – some of the links I share on this site are affiliate links.
 That means if you click on one and make a purchase, I may earn a small commission at no extra cost to you.
 Your support through these links helps me create valuable content.

 Dingli Cliffs are on Malta’s southwest coast, about 16 kilometres from Valletta.
+Getting there is straightforward whether you drive or take the bus.

 Getting there:

-- Location: link to Google Maps
+- Location: Google Maps

-- Frequency of the buses: every hour
+- Frequency of buses: every hour

 The Best Time to Visit Dingli Cliffs